 Biomedical Materials Science

-Please note: This pathway does not lead to Medicine and Surgery (MBChB), Nursing (BNurs) Dental Surgery (BDS).
+Please note: This pathway does not lead to Medicine and Surgery (MBChB), Nursing (BNurs) and Dental Surgery (BDS).

 *If you wish to progress on the our MPharm Pharmacy programme please be aware that you will be required to have studied Chemistry within your school leaving qualification or higher.
 Good grades will need to have been achieved and may be a condition in any offer of a place made for the Birmingham Foundation Academy programme.